 %NOTFOUND v17

-attribute is the logical opposite of %FOUND
+The %NOTFOUND attribute is the logical opposite of %FOUND.

 <cursor_name>%NOTFOUND

-is returned if a row is retrieved from the result set of the cursor after a FETCH
+cursor_name is the name of the cursor for which a BOOLEAN data type of FALSE is returned if a row is retrieved from the result set of the cursor after a FETCH.

-After the last row of the result set is fetched, the next FETCH
+After the last row of the result set is fetched, the next FETCH results in %NOTFOUND returning TRUE.
+TRUE is also returned after the first FETCH if the result set has no rows to begin with.

-This example uses %NOTFOUND
+This example uses %NOTFOUND:

 CREATE OR REPLACE PROCEDURE cursor_example IS v_emp_rec emp%ROWTYPE; CURSOR emp_cur_1 IS SELECT * FROM emp; BEGIN OPEN emp_cur_1; DBMS_OUTPUT.PUT_LINE('EMPNO ENAME'); DBMS_OUTPUT.PUT_LINE('----- -------'); LOOP FETCH emp_cur_1 INTO v_emp_rec; EXIT WHEN emp_cur_1%NOTFOUND; DBMS_OUTPUT.PUT_LINE(v_emp_rec.empno || ' ' || v_emp_rec.ename); END LOOP; CLOSE emp_cur_1; END;